Ciencia-de-Datos-Meteorologia/notes/basic_server_configs.md

 Para crear un grupo se usa `groupadd`.

-# Create a public-provite key paor for SSH to use with GitHub
+# Create a public-private key pair for SSH to use with GitHub

 ## 1. Check if you already have SSH keys set up:
    ```